code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 }
 ```

-Here, the connections between `backend` and `database` are internal to the `website` element.
+Here, the connection between `backend` and `database` is internal to the `website` element, so it makes sense to declare it directly within the `website` element.

-But the other connection between the job and the database is cross-element.
+However, the other connection between the job and the database is cross-element.
 In the long run, it may bring readability problems.

 So, you could update it like this: